Sunday 4 September 2016

 The Girl with all the Gifts (5 Stars)

 I heard about this film a few months ago, while I was still living in England.
 "A film being made in Birmingham".
 That always excites me.
 When films are made in England they're either set in London or in the countryside, depending on whether or not it's an urban film.
 Birmingham isn't a popular setting for films, so I automatically watch any films made in Birmingham, whatever they're about.
-I was overjoyed to find out that the film would be included in Stuttgart's horror film festival.
+I was overjoyed to find out that the film would be included in Stuttgart's fantasy film festival.
 I didn't realise until yesterday that the film stars Gemma Arterton.
 That's another reason to watch it.
 She's probably my favourite actress now that Leelee Sobieski has retired from acting.

 It's a zombie film.
 I don't like zombie films, but "The Girl with all the Gifts" is different.
 It doesn't follow the usual formula of zombie films.
 It's a zombie film with heart and emotion.
 It also explores new ground, experimenting with ideas not used in earlier zombie films.